mbmccormick/git-update/README.md

-# git-updater
+# git-update

-Simple PHP script to update a public-facing git repository-based website without SSH or FTP.
+Simple PHP script to update a git repository-based website without SSH or FTP.

 ## Requirements

-To run this application on your server, you will need to have a web server with PHP installed.
+To run this utility on your server, you will need to have a web server with PHP and git installed.

 ## Installation

-This application is designed to be run on a LAMP development platform.
+This utility is designed to be run on a LAMP development platform.
 The scripts and configuration files cannot be run through a desktop environment.

-The website is accessible via desktop web browser by browsing to the installation directory on your web server.
+Simply add this utility to any git repository-based website without having to SSH or FTP to the server.
+Upon visiting the URL on your server, the script will execute a `git pull` to update your website files.

 ## Usage

-This application is a web interface.
-Simply enter the URL that you setup during installation into any web browser and you should have access to the the application.
+This utility is a web interface.
+Simply enter the URL that you setup during installation into any web browser and you should have access to the the utility.

-A live demo of the application is coming soon.

 ## Disclaimer

-Use this application at your own risk.
-While this application has been tested thoroughly, on the above requirements, your mileage may vary.
-I take no responsibility for any harmful actions this application might cause.
+Use this utility at your own risk.
+While this utility has been tested thoroughly, on the above requirements, your mileage may vary.
+I take no responsibility for any harmful actions this utility might cause.

 ## License